 Displacement in Syria has been repeating endlessly due to intermittent military operations.
 Families move with their children randomly to find safety, far from the sounds of bombing and the horror of battles.

 As soon as the displaced families reach safety, a new suffering begins; no shelter in which to settle in.
-Tents are very expensive and renting a house is impossible for them due to the lack of a source of income for most of these families.
+Tents are very expensive and renting a house is impossible for them due to the lack of a source of income or savings for most of these families.

-Takaful Al Sham launched a ” Dwelling ” project in response to the displaced families to support their steadfastness.
+Takaful Al Sham launched the ” Dwelling ” project in response to the displaced families to support their steadfastness.
 The project provides new tents for newly displaced families and supports families whose tents were damaged by winter floods and by replacing the damaged tents with new tents.
 Besides the provided tents to the displaced families, baskets of non-food items are distributed to enable them from starting a new life of unknown duration until they have the opportunity to return to their homes.

-The project included a number of camps in the countryside of Aleppo and Idleb Governorates in northern Syria.
+The project included a number of camps in the countryside of Aleppo and Idleb in northern Syria.